Non-Homotopic Drawings of Multigraphs

 We will first prove the result under the assumption that $x \neq y$ and at the end of the proof we will explain how the strategy is adapted to handle the $x = y$ case.
 Let the vertices of $G$ be $x, y, v_1, \dotsc, v_{n - 2}$.

 Fix a non-homotopic drawing of $G$ in which every pair of edges cross at most $k$ times.
 Recall that all edges of $G$ are from $x$ to $y$.
-By small applying a small perturbation we may assume that no three edges meet at a point.
+By applying a small perturbation we may and will assume that no three edges meet at a point.
 For $i = 1, \dotsc, n - 2$, let $e_i$ be an edge of $G$ passing closest to $v_i$ (the $e_i$ may not be distinct).
 Let $p_i$ be a point on $e_i$ closest to $v_i$ (the $p_i$ may not all be distinct, some of them may be crossings and some of them may be $x$ or $y$).
 By the minimality of the length of line-segment $p_i v_i$, no edge of $G$ crosses the interior of $p_i v_i$.

-We are going to build a `frame' $F$ which we will use to encode the homotopy of edges of $G$.
-This will be a connected plane graph with $V(G)\subseteq V(F)$.
+We are going to build a `frame' $F$ which we will use to encode the homotopy of edges of $G$: edges of $G$ that intersect $F$ `in the same way' will be homotopic.
+The frame $F$ will be a connected plane graph with $V(G) \subseteq V(F)$.
 We first build a frame $F_n$ that will be a plane tree containing all vertices of $G$.
 We use $f$ to refer to edges of a frame and $e$ for edges of $G$.